zer0Kerbal/OnDemandFuelCells/README.md

  + Add Heat production
  + Convert to On-Demand Resource Converter (still base of ODFC) by either adding or modifying
  + Determine if both BackgroundProcessing and Background Resources mods are installed and adjust.
+ + add a vessel wide control panel (GUI) for all ODFC on vessel.

 ## Dependencies
  * Kerbal Space Program